 A frequently seen issue is the VPN adaptor settings changing after a Windows update.
 If your VPN was working and has stopped connecting, check for bidirectional traffic between the VPN client and MX by taking a packet capture.
 If you see bidirectional traffic and are still unable to connect, review the VPN configuration settings.
 Please use this KB to verify or reconfigure your Windows VPN settings.
 Meraki is working on a long-term solution for this issue.
 You can also explore the Systems Manager Sentry option, which refreshes your VPN settings periodically to ensure your adaptor settings align with configurations on the VPN server.

-If a Client VPN connection is failing to establish from a Windows device, but no error message appeared on the screen, the Event Viewer can be used to find an error code associated with the failed connection attempt:
+If a client VPN connection is failing to establish from a Windows device, but no error message appears on the screen, the Event Viewer can be used to find an error code associated with the failed connection attempt:

 Step 1.
 Press the Windows key and type "Event Viewer," then click on Event Viewer in the search results.

 Step 2.
 In Event Viewer, navigate to Windows Logs > Application.